vertoforce/Garage-Door-Control/README.md

 I wrote code to make my garage doors wifi controlled.

+Garage door opener switches are quite simple.
+They usually just involve connecting two wires (can be done easily with a relay).
+Sometimes they have circuits that pulse the wires to turn on the garage light or something similar.
+The switches also are powered (if they have a light) from the same wires they connect.
+Kinda strange.
+I chose to have my device use it's own separate power.

 It uses an esp8266 Node MCU chip to control a [relay] that pushes the garage door button for 700ms.
 It uses MQTT communicating to thingsboard as the controller.
 I created a dashboard to control the garage doors.

 The chips also have [DHT22](https://www.amazon.com/gp/product/B07XBVR532) temp and humidity monitor.